 But the sting at CRYPTO '04 was a lecture in the rump session, when the Chinese Wang and Feng and others presented a full MD5 collision.
 It consisted of two 512-bit blocks.
 Calculating the first block took an IBM P960 supercomputer about one hour.
 The second block was worked at on a regular PC within from 15 seconds to 5 minutes.
 (Meanwhile, a notebook computer can do all this in about 8 hours [Klima] read the article at algor/SHA/MD5_collisions.pdf on the Web site.)
 This earned a standing ovation, an extremely rare thing to happen at a scientific conference.
-It gets even better: MD4 collisions were said to be breakable, the authors explained, and collisions in SHA-0 could be found with 240 function evaluations-2000 times faster than Joux's attack.
+It gets even better: MD4 collisions were said to be computable by hand; even HAVAL and RIPE-MD (but not RIPE-MD160) were said to be breakable, the authors explained, and collisions in SHA-0 could be found with 240 function evaluations-2000 times faster than Joux's attack.